Eye Fatigue logo - eye health and vision blog

 Is it Safe to Wear Contacts with a Stye?

 3. Practical Considerations: If you choose to wear contacts with a stye, stay focused on hygiene.
 Therefore, wash your hands thoroughly, disinfect your lenses properly, and avoid touching your eyes.
 Good contact lens hygiene can help reduce discomfort and speed up healing.
 In more severe cases, it’s best to switch to glasses until symptoms improve.
+In general, you should wait until redness, tenderness, and discharge are gone before returning to normal contact lens wear.

 4. Consultation and Collaboration: If you get frequent or severe styes, talk to an eye care professional.
 An optometrist or ophthalmologist can check your eyes, suggest treatment, and advise you on lens use.
 Overall, getting expert advice ensures you protect your ocular health and recover faster.